harmony-one/h/progress/aaron-li.md

+2025-4-4 Fri (6.3h): Review and analysis on Penpie, past exploit, current security and asset custody.
+Analysis on Hyperliquid liquidation pricing, dynamics, and different margin requirements

+2025-4-3 Thu (4.8h): Resaerch on Euler strategies submission and governance process, past proposals.
+Research on stablecoin pair DEX yield performance and correlations.
+Research on Shadow staking downsides.
+Research on Penpie.
+Discussions on strategies performance, expectations, stablecoin risks.
+Research on stablecoin short and hedge strategies and risk mitigated

+2025-4-2 Wed (2.7h): Review BTC yield pairs and suggestions, stablecoin pool performance on Shadow

-2025-4-1 Mon (5.6h): Review vfat configurations and auto rebalancing in depth.
+2025-4-1 Tue (5.6h): Review vfat configurations and auto rebalancing in depth.
 Review EIP-5115 standard for wrapping yield-generating otkens, Berachain, MegaETH, Fluid Protocol.
 Review specific pool and liquidity issues on Spectra.
 Research on Spectra liquidity pool curves and invariants.
 Review and discuss automated vault parameters and performance for stablecoin pairs

 2025-3-31 Mon (5.3h): Review Vicuna exploit, aUSDC yield and alternatives, principal token pricing, Spectra.
 Research on Sommelier architecture and integration, compared with Stability